 In addition to tides and WAD, currents induced by buoyancy (from rivers) and winds also constitute important components of the circulation and mixing in the Cook Inlet.
-Fig. 3 shows the monthly discharges from seven major rivers obtained from the USGS.
-However, tributary discharges are significant, and the combined high discharge during spring/summer snow-melt amounts to over 5×10^3 m3 s-1, or approximately $2 \sim 3$ times the combined peak discharge shown in Fig.3.
-The river freshening as well as tidal and wind mixing result in a partially-mixed estuary.
-The surface salinity S in the lower Inlet near the Stevenson-Kennedy entrance is $\approx 30 \sim 32$ psu, which is a little less than the salinity values found over the adjacent shelf/slope in the Gulf of Alaska (Xiong and Royer, 1984).
+Figure 3 shows the monthly discharges from seven major rivers obtained from the US Geological Survey (USGS).
+However, tributary discharges are significant, and the combined high discharge during spring/summer snow melt amounts to over 5×10^3 m3 s-1, or approximately $2 \sim 3$ times the combined peak discharge shown in Fig. 3.
+The river freshening, as well as the tidal and wind mixing, results in a partially mixed estuary.
+The surface salinity S in the lower Inlet near the Stevenson-Kennedy entrance is $\approx 30 \sim 32$ psu, which is a little less than the salinity values found over the adjacent shelf/slope in the Gulf of Alaska (Xiong and Royer 1984).
 The Cook Inlet/Gulf of Alaska climate is extreme.
-Winter storms due to the Aleutian Low propagate eastward.
+Winter storms associated with the Aleutian Low propagate to the Gulf of Alaska from the northwestern Pacific (Wang et al. 2004).
 These storms and continental drainage winds bring high wind speeds (over 20 m s-1) and frigidly low air temperatures.
 The mean winter wind is generally westward.
-In summer, the Aleutian low is replaced by a weak anticyclonic system, resulting in generally eastward (and much weaker) wind (Royer, 1975).
+In summer, the Aleutian Low is replaced by a high-pressure system (Wang et al. 2004), resulting in a generally eastward (and much weaker) wind (Royer 1975).

 The paper is organized as follows.
 Section 2 describes the Cook Inlet model setup.
-In section 3, we discuss tides, tidal bores and WAD processes in the upper Inlet, and compare the modeled WAD regions with remote sensing data.
-Section 4 examines the role of buoyancy and tides in producing 'rip tides' in the central Inlet, and section 5 concludes the paper.
+In Section 3, we discuss tides, tidal bores, and WAD processes in the upper Inlet, and compare the modeled WAD regions with remote sensing data.
+Section 4 examines the role of buoyancy and tides in producing 'rip tides' in the central Inlet, and Section 5 concludes the paper.

-2. The Cook Inlet Model Setup
+2 The Cook Inlet model setup

-The model is based on POM: three-dimensional and baroclinic with curvilinear grid in the horizontal, and terrain-following in the vertical (i.e. sigma-level).
-It incorporates a WAD algorithm that is described in great details in Oey (2005, 2006].
-At each time step, a cell's face is blocked if the local water depth is less than a prescribed value (= 5 cm is used) by setting the corresponding fluxes = 0.
-However, the model solves the full set of governing equations over wet as well as dry cells, and flows across cell faces satisfy the balance equations, which dictate if the cells become wet or dry at the next time step.
-Dry cells are thus temporarily dormant, to be activated depending on volume and momentum (heat and salt also for general stratified flows) conservations in that cell as well as in the neighboring cells.
+The model is based on POM: three-dimensional with curvilinear horizontal grid, terrain-following ("sigma") vertical grid and Mellor and Yamada's (1982) mixing.
+It incorporates a WAD algorithm that is described in great details in Oey (2005, 2006).
+At each time step, a cell's face is blocked if the local water depth is less than a prescribed value (=5 cm is used) by setting the corresponding fluxes=0.
+The requirement that cells must be slightly wet is consistent with Wang's (1996) numerical stability condition for shallow-water equations.
+The model solves the full set of governing equations over wet as well as dry cells and flows across cell faces satisfy the balance equations, which dictate if the cells become wet or dry at the next time step.
+Dry cells are, thus, temporarily dormant, to be activated depending on volume and momentum conservations in that cell as well as in the neighboring cells (heat and salt fluxes are also activated for general stratified flows).